mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 data AuctionTerms = AuctionTerms
   { at'AuctionLot :: AssetClass
   -- ^ NFT being sold in the auction.
-  , at'SellerPKH :: PubKeyHash
+  , at'SellerPkh :: PubKeyHash
   -- ^ Seller's pubkey hash, which will receive
   -- the proceeds of the auction (minus fees)
   -- if the auction lot is purchased,
   -- or reclaim the auction lot if it isn't.
-  , at'SellerVK  :: BuiltinByteString
+  , at'SellerVk  :: BuiltinByteString
   -- ^ Seller's verification key, used to control
   -- which bidders receive authorization to participate in the auction.
   , at'Delegates :: [PubKeyHash]